RoboJackets/pcb-contest/CONTEST.md

 ## Submission Materials

+## GitHub Repository
 All files for submission should be on GitHub in your own reposistory.
+A link to this reposistory will be submitted at the end of contest.
 Details on GitHub setup is in [Getting Started](#getting-started).

-The following submission materials are required:
+## Required Files
+- EAGLE Schematic (.sch) file
-- EAGLE Schematic (.sch) and Board (.brd) files
+- EAGLE Board (.brd) file
 - EAGLE Library (.lbr) for any custom parts not included in the [RoboJackets Standard Library](https://github.com/RoboJackets/eagle-libraries)
 - Bill of Materials (for one unit including the PCB and other componenets) as a CSV file with the following columns:
 	- Quantity